pdl/Articulate/Design.md

 Components also need to register routes.
 Do they do so in a separate package?
 How about a method which modifies the route map?

+### Events

+An event is when something is done.
+It is not a hook: there is no possibility of interrupting the event.

+### Hooks

+A hook is during an execution.
+It MAY be able to interrupt the action.

+hooks->add before_write => sub{ check_permissions }

 ### User Access Control

 - Authentication